 Switching between snap and throttle mode reverses the action of the pilot, so you’ll also need to reverse the action of the tangent arm.
 Do this by setting the link pin to one of the two holes on the opposite side of the tangent arm.

 These features combine to make the Gen II Liquid Level Controller an ideal solution for your production needs.
-We also offer an electric version of the Gen II for zero-emission liquid level control.

 If you’d like to learn more, please contact your nearest Kimray store or authorized distributor.